Measuring and Benchmarking Large Language Models' Capabilities to Generate Persuasive Language: Benchmarking LLMs

+We benchmark different LLMs using different prompts and `personas' in system prompts.
+We find that all models can amplify and reduce persuasive language when instructed to do so.
+When models are merely asked to paraphrase text, they tend to reduce the degree of persuasive language in text which is already persuasive.
+However, different `personas' in the system prompt affect the degree of persuasive language in the rewritten text.

+\paragraph{Setup} We select 200 new text samples similar to Section~\ref{subsec:procedure}, paraphrasing the text using different LLMs and instructions.
+Using our regression model (Section~\ref{subsec:gen_score}) we predict a persuasion score on the pair, and compare the distributions of the scores from the different LLMs/setting.
+To statistically examine differences in the distributions, we apply the Mann-Whitney U rank test \cite{mann1947test} of whether the underlying distributions of two observation rows from pairwise settings are equal with a significant level of 0.05.
+Further details on benchmark setup are in App.~\ref{appendix:sec:benchmarking}.

-\paragraph{LLMs} We benchmark five different LLMs -- the three ones used for constructing the datasets, and two new ones: Mistral7b [mistralai/mistral-7b-instruct-v0.2] \cite{jiang2023mistral} and LLaMA2 [meta/llama-2-70b-chat] \cite{touvron2023llama}.
-We observe that all models can (to some degree) increase or decrease persuasive language when rewriting text.
-In Figure~\ref{fig:ben_models}, we only see a statistically significant difference in `more' for the smallest Mistral7b model compared to all other models.
-With `less', we significantly see that LLaMA3 is better at reducing than any other model tested. \paragraph{Standard persuasive} We observe that LLMs tend to diminish persuasive language when instructed to paraphrase with no instruction on persuasion: We use the system prompt: ``You are a helpful assistant'' and the instruction prompt ``Please paraphrase the following...''.
-We see in Figure~\ref{fig:ben_models} (neutral) that all the models get a mean predicted score above zero, indicating that they are reducing the persuasive language in the text.
+\paragraph{LLMs} We observe that all tested models can (to some degree) increase or decrease persuasive language when rewriting text: We benchmark five LLMs -- the three ones used for constructing the datasets, and two new ones: Mistral7b [mistralai/mistral-7b-instruct-v0.2] \cite{jiang2023mistral} and LLaMA2 [meta/llama-2-70b-chat] \cite{touvron2023llama}.
+We apply the instruction setting \fbox{More} and \fbox{Less} (''Please make the following sentence sound more/less persuasive:...'' prompts in App.~\ref{appendix:sec:benchmarking}).
+In Fig.~\ref{fig:ben_models}, we only see a statistically significant difference in `more' for the smallest Mistral7b model compared to all other models.
+With `less', we significantly see that LLaMA3 is better at reducing than any other model tested.
+See App.~\ref{appendix:sec:benchmarking} for statistical significance results.

+\paragraph{Standard persuasive} We observe that LLMs tend to decrease persuasive language when instructed to paraphrase with no instruction for persuasion, in a `default' setting; we use the system prompt: ``You are a helpful assistant'' and the instruction prompt ``Please paraphrase the following...''.
+We see in Fig.~\ref{fig:ben_models} \fbox{Neutral} that all the models get a mean predicted score above zero, indicating that they reduce the persuasive language in the text.
 To verify this finding, we prepare a batch for annotations with pairs `neutrally' paraphrased by LLaMA3, similar to Section~\ref{subsec:procedure}.
 The mean of the annotations also yields a positive value (1.13, predicted 0.77), showing that the `neutral' paraphrased text from the model is, on average, judged to be the less persuasive sounding in the pair.